ctp-archive/data-journalism/modules/intro-to-r/_posts/2022-02-01-installing-running.md

 # Installing and running

+***Total suggested time: 30 minutes***

+> **For instructors:** Consider assigning these steps for students to complete on their own outside of class, providing technical help asynchronously.

-There's a variety of ways to work with R, which is the actual __language__.
+There are a variety of ways to work with R, which is the actual __language__.
 For most of the projects here, we'll be using RStudio, a popular **integrated development environment** (IDE) that essentially functions as a user interface for the R language itself.

-## Getting started with R
+## On your own: Getting started with R

+*Suggested time: 10-15 minutes*

 ### Step 1: Install R